-The sensors of the COAST series (COlor And STructure) are hybrid sensors comprising a color sensor and a structure sensor.
+The sensors of the COAST series (COlor And STructure) are hybrid sensors consisting of a colour sensor, a structure sensor and an additional channel, which depending on the type, can be fitted with various LEDs (e.g. IR transmitter and a corresponding receiver).

-The color sensor detects the color of the object to be inspected.
+The color sensor detects the color of the object to be inspected by means of two white light illuminations (forward and backward reflection).